yellowstonegames/SquidLib/README.md

   - Improvements to LanguageCipher as well, allowing library users to choose how much to cache, or to make it so a single fake word virtually-never can be generated as the translation for multiple source words
   - LinesPanel is simpler, allows line wrapping, and a choice of vertical direction for line layout
   - Over 2000 icons from http://game-icons.net added to the optional assets download, with a distance field effect applied so they can be used along with "stretchable" fonts, and all this put in a texture atlas for efficient lookup
   - Various other small improvements, like RNG and RandomnessSource allowing all their variants to be copied with `copy()`, GapShuffler being added (used in Thesaurus to ensure the same word doesn't show up twice in rapid succession, which repeated loops through sequences shuffled with `RNG.shuffle()` can't guarantee), and Maker being added to help construction of cumbersome objects, like a LinkedHashMap, with one method call
+- In the upcoming next release, but not yet in a beta release (only in the master revision):
+  - Some breaking changes, though they should be easy to make un-broken in your code.
+    - The JRE's LinkedHashMap and LinkedHashSet were used heavily in SquidLib (mainly to ensure RNG seeds keep the same behavior across Java versions and platforms).
+    - These have been replaced with OrderedMap and OrderedSet, but the OrderedX classes have a superset of the LinkedHashX classes, so replacing is as simple as a find and replace that swaps "LinkedHash" for "Ordered" and including squidlib-util's OrderedMap and/or OrderedSet classes (libGDX has unrelated classes with those names).
+    - But why?
+Well, OrderedMap and OrderedSet allow the ordering to be altered, so they can be shuffled, plus elements can be random-accessed by index in constant time, and a useful feature is being able to generate a random ordering with `RNG.randomOrdering()` and use it with `reorder()` on multiple OrderedMap or OrderedSet collections of the same size, producing the same "shuffle" for each one.
+      - Some other features are being added to the Ordered collections as they are needed, but they already do everything a LinkedHashMap or LinkedHashSet does (except access-ordering instead of insertion-ordering in LinkedHashMaps, which is not commonly needed), and pass essentially the same tests the LinkedHashX classes do.
+  - Hopefully-significant speedups to region encoding!
+    - CoordPacker is nice to use, mostly, but if used too often it can get slow, especially on larger maps.
+The need for a better way of handling small amounts of encoded regions quickly without needing tightly controlled memory usage (the initial reason CoordPacker was made) has led to GreasedRegion.
+    - GreasedRegion is an un-compressed bitset-like region encoding that already implements equivalents to much of CoordPacker's API but can be *hundreds of times faster*.
+    - It's a little less lean on memory usage, hence the "fat-filled" name, but it's also like greased lightning as to speed.
+    - It still hasn't been integrated into the rest of SquidLib, so it isn't clear how much speedup can be gained, but it should really help Placement and SectionDungeonGenerator.
+  - More FakeLanguageGen improvements; now you can generate purely random languages.
+  - DetailedMimic is like MimicFill, and is a port of [SynTex](https://github.com/mxgmn/SynTex) but can handle color or char information, with the former useful for texture generation and the latter for map style imitation.
+  - Improvements to the long-neglected Bresenham line drawing class, letting 2D lines use 2D Coords (and pool them accordingly, helping performance).
+  - Some extra support for DijkstraMap, including checks for out-of-map points in more places and the ability to configure what makes diagonals pass-able.
+  - Several bugfixes, including to one annoying 9-month-old bug with a specific FOV type.
 - But, 3.0.0's final release will be major, and so should be expected to *break* API backwards compatibility
   - Any minor releases after 3.0.0 and before 4.0.0 should be expected to *keep* API backwards compatibility, unless a feature is broken or unusable
   - The most significant change in 3.0.0 will be the removal of the Swing-based rendering and full transition to the similar, but much faster and more responsive, libGDX renderer